gabrieltaylor/temp/README.md

 SUPPORT_PHONE_NUMBER=+19999999999
 ```

 For local development we recommend setting these values in the `.env` file.
+This file is
+created by copying the dev.env file when you run `./bin/setup`.
 Values in this file will be automatically exported when you use `heroku local`,
 If you're not using heroku we recommend using [forego](https://github.com/ddollar/forego)
 to export your environment variables by running `forego run rails s`.